andrey-rrousan/nuwavdet/README.md

 Useful algorythm-related data:

-6. average count rate on unmasked area
+6. Average count rate on unmasked area
-7. portion of unmasked area
+7. Portion of unmasked area
-8. specific statistical metric[1] before and after masking the detected sources
+8. Specific statistical metric[1] before and after masking the detected sources
-9. root-mean-square of counts in unmasked area
+9. Root-mean-square of counts in unmasked area

 ## Installation
 This package is to be used with Python 3.x.x